 - Load the bread machine starting with the warm water, yeast and honey.
 Check that the yeast is bubbling and foaming.
 If not, the yeast has gone bad and the bread will not rise.
 This is a common bread mishap.

-- Next, add the dry ingredients and butter on top of the water. and set the machine to the 1.5lb loaf and use the dough or manual cycle depending on your manufacturer.
+- Next, add the dry ingredients and butter and set the machine to the 1.5lb loaf and use the dough or manual cycle depending on your manufacturer.

 - Once the cycle is fully completed, turn the dough out from the machine onto a lightly floured surface.
 If the dough is too sticky to work with, knead in a bit of extra bread flour.